 - The condition has many potential causes, each requiring careful investigation

-- The manifestations disrupt quality of life and lead to emotional crises
+- The manifestations disrupt the quality of life and lead to emotional crises

 - Once the cause is identified and intervention is implemented, there should be timely improvements